Halflink/nixieDriver/README.md

 * Explanation of correct wiring
 * rtc module on a pico
 * use a normal raspberry pico
-* use three buttons to set the time (set / nexxt digit, up and down)
+* use three buttons to set the time (set / next digit, up and down)

 ### Documentation
 - [Driver](https://github.com/mcauser/micropython-mcp23017) written by [Mike Causer](https://github.com/mcauser)